Al Qaeda poses new risk to Saudi security amid Yemen turmoil

 The pretty mud towns and villages of Hadramawt, a wide green canyon that cuts through eastern Yemen's desert plateau, have been plagued by incessant militant violence since Arab Spring protests in 2011 undermined the government in Sanaa.

-From the single daily flight to Sharura from Riyadh, long parallel ridges of dunes are visible flowing across the landscape like an ocean swell, separated by wide, shallow troughs of soft, peach-colored sand.
+From the single daily flight to Sharura from Riyadh, long parallel ridges of dunes are visible flowing across the landscape like an ocean swell, separated by wide, shallow troughs of soft, peach-coloured sand.

 In Yemen this expanse of desert, the Arabian Peninsula's fabled Empty Quarter, is devoid of government control, making it open country for AQAP.